Skip to main content

 • Mentored research experiences and professional development opportunities guiding students through project development, fieldwork, and preparation for research presentations

-• Paid travel (airfare, baggage fees, international medical insurance, international phone plan costs, and passport fees) for research in Spain, plus paid group lodging at CIMA
+• Paid travel for research in Spain (airfare, baggage fees, international medical insurance, international phone plan costs, and passport/visa fees) plus paid group lodging at CIMA

-• Paid travel (registration, lodging, airfare, banquet ticket, and meal supplement) to the Raptor Research Foundation annual conference
+• Paid travel to the Raptor Research Foundation annual conference (registration, lodging, airfare, banquet ticket, and supplemental meal payment)

 Spanish tile art illustrating the fantastic location of the Fundación Migres CIMA site, titled “Natural Park of the Gibraltar Strait”